bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 disconnect handling.

 Note that the other LED status states work properly.
-That is, solid amber after power on, flashing green during the boot process and solid green once the main bootup process is finished.
-BERTO ARE THERE MORE???
+That is, solid amber after power on, flashing green during the boot process, solid green once the main bootup process is finished and flashing red for a few seconds after the unit is commanded to reboot.

 Also note that the status LEDs on the Ethernet port itself work fine and will properly indicate the status of the Ethernet port.

+See the TODO section below dealing with "ledmanager" for details of an experimental partial resolution of this issue.

 #### Kernel DEBUG and other obscure options (Rare)
 In some cases there may be problems when the kernel is compiled using a